 Thermal treatment produces two solid residues: bottom ashes and fly ashes.
-Fly ashes, which represent about 15kg per tonne of waste treated, are classified in the EU as hazardous waste, and are generally disposed of in special landfills after pretreatment (e.g. stabilisation or solidification).
-But this practice means that no resources are extracted.
+Fly ashes are the residues resulting from the flue gas purification system, that follows the waste combustion process.
+Pollutants not destroyed by the combustion process concentrate in the fly ashes, hence the latter are classified in the EU as hazardous waste.
+Fly ashes represent about 15kg per tonne of waste treated, and because of their hazardous status, they are generally disposed of in special landfills after pre-treatment (e.g., stabilisation or solidification).
+Currently, many efforts are being made in order to extract resources from fly ashes